 Bonus Tip: Corelle brand dinnerware also offers a great lightweight set of plates that work well if you choose not to use paper plates.

-You can also find baskets to fit in those tight or underutilized areas such as these ones used on top of the kitchen cupboard.
-They are used for miscellaneous items that aren’t needed daily such as toys, games and outdoor supplies.
+You can also find baskets to fit in those tight or underutilized areas, such as the ones used on top of the kitchen cupboard.
+They are used for miscellaneous items that aren’t needed daily, such as toys, games, and outdoor supplies.